awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-lambda.md

 ## Prerequisites<a name="lambda-hello-world-tutorial-prerequisites"></a>

 Before you begin this tutorial, create an Auto Scaling group, if you don't have one already\.
-To create an Auto Scaling group, open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2autoscaling) in the Amazon EC2 console and choose **Create Auto Scaling group**\.
+To create an Auto Scaling group, open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2/v2/home?#AutoScalingGroups) of the Amazon EC2 console and choose **Create Auto Scaling group**\.

 ## Step 1: Create an IAM role with permissions to complete lifecycle actions<a name="lambda-create-iam-role"></a>